JUSTIN HARMER

 In 2017 he accompanied "The Voice of Assisi", Friar Alessandro Brustenghi, at St George's Roman Catholic Cathedral, Southwark.
 His sync album “News: up to the minute” was published in 2018 with Basstone Music.
 That year, his music featured in The Gorgeous Georgians - as part of the Horrible Histories tour with Birmingham Stage Company at Hampton Court Palace.
 He contributed music to their 2018-19 UK tour, in The Awful Egyptians, which played around the country.
 His Gorgeous Georgians contribution appeared in Barmy Britain on tour in Southern England and in the West End in 2021.

-Justin was Acting Director of Music of Medici Choir from 2018-19, an established, central-London choral society, having premiered many compositions by their late Director of Music, John Baird, as baritone soloist.
-He was Organist at St Ann’s, Kingston, from 2011-2015; at St Mary's, Clapham, from 2015-19, and Director of Music at St Michael's, Stockwell, from 2016-19, where he founded their STMAF arts festival in 2017.
+Justin was Acting Director of Music of Medici Choir from 2018-19, having premiered many compositions by their late Director of Music, John Baird, as baritone soloist.
+He was Organist at St Ann’s, Kingston, from 2011-2015; Organist at St Mary's, Clapham, from 2015-19, and Director of Music at St Michael's, Stockwell, from 2016-19, where he founded their STMAF arts festival in 2017.
 In 2018 he appeared at the festival, accompanying Soprano Katherine Watson for a selection of Simon Russell Beale’s “Desert Island Hits” music choices.
 He was Organist at Holkham Hall from 2022-23.
 He has recorded two audiobooks available on Audible: “A Peek at Bathsheba” the second part of a life of King David by Uvi Poznansky; and Julian Chitta’s life of Emperor Constantine: “Peace be with you!”

-Justin is repetiteur of Fakenham Choral Society, and MD of Creakes Chamber Choir and The Walsingers Children’s Choir.
+Justin is currently repetiteur of Fakenham Choral Society, and MD of Creakes Chamber Choir and The Walsingers Children’s Choir.
 He is the Cantor at the Roman Catholic National Shrine of Our Lady at Walsingham.
 Together with Charlotte, he runs the “Walsingham Winter Weekend”, and puts on exhibitions, events and concerts regularly in the village and at the Old Bakehouse.

 CHARLOTTE HARMER